Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Discussion

 \subsection{Performance in different landscape types}

-The prompt-based framework was evaluated across three landscape types with varying terrain complexity.
-As a result, the reliability of the prompts, which were derived from the global 30-m SRTM data, varied depending on the terrain.
-Specifically, the accuracy of SRTM was lower in complex environments such as urban and vegetated areas compared to bare landscapes.
-This reduction in accuracy has also been noted in several previous studies \citep{SU2014216, gamba2002srtm}.
-Specifically, the vertical error of the SRTM increased significantly in regions characterized by the presence of natural or artificial features on bare earth \citep{hofton2006validation}.
-In vegetated landscapes, the elevation values obtained are typically between the elevation of the land surface and that of the canopy top, and similar findings were reported in dense urban landscapes \citep{colosimo2009accuracy}.
-We observed similar trends in our dataset.
-For instance, the RMSE of the SRTM compared with the 50\,cm LiDAR was 7.275\,m in the vegetated Diamond Fork Canyon and 3.434\,m in the Provo urban area, while in the bare landscape of Casa Diablo Mountain, it was only 2.871\,m.
-These inconsistencies complicate the generalizability of the framework in different regions, leading to varied prompt accuracy and model performance in different landscapes (see Table~\ref{tab:gen_metrics_full}).
-Consequently, we fine-tuned the model separately for each of the three landscape types using three distinct pretrained models.
+Our framework was evaluated across two landscape types with varying terrain complexity.
+The reliability of the global 30-m SRTM priors varied depending on terrain characteristics.
+Specifically, accuracy was lower in the more complex vegetated landscapes compared with bare terrain.
+This reduction was also observed in previous studies \citep{SU2014216, gamba2002srtm}.
+Specifically, SRTM vertical error was greater in regions containing natural or artificial features above the bare-earth surface \citep{hofton2006validation}.
+In vegetated landscapes, the recorded elevation values typically fall between ground surface elevation and that of the canopy top \citep{colosimo2009accuracy}.
+We observed similar trends.
+For instance, when compared with 50\,cm LiDAR DEM, SRTM had an RMSE of 7.275\,m in the vegetated Diamond Fork Canyon, whereas in the bare landscape of Casa Diablo Mountain, the RMSE was only 2.871\,m.